eaa3/perception_neuron_ros/README.md

 Alternatively, you can open the visual studio solution in the "build" directory and build it.

+The generated executable will be at bin/perception_neuron_ros.exe in your project root directory.

 # Running instructions ([adapted from here](https://github.com/smhaller/perception-neuron-ros))

 This repository contains two ROS Modules: